 I loved Up in the Sky; I think it was my favourite.
 We may have flown the backwards guitars in by ¼˝ tape and cross faded it with the Indian sample ‘Mother take me into your arms etc’ leading into Columbia.
 I liked the psychedelic aspects that crept in every now and then, it seemed to juxtapose with the laddish stuff and add colour.

 Also, did the demo version of Live Forever come from the Batchelor tapes, or was another version attempted in those sessions?

 This is the first time that I have ever heard this version; it’s nice though.

 Can you comment on any differences, musically and/or sonically, between Batchelor’s recordings and what was released?
 In Michael Krugman’s book Supersonic Supernova, engineer Dave Scott is quoted as saying that Batchelor’s first recording of Slide Away was a slower rendition, with a bombastic production reminiscent of Pink Floyd’s Comfortably Numb.
 Did you hear this version?
 If so, what did you think?

-Click here for part 2 of the interview – It’s Getting Better: The Sawmills Sessions.
+(Interview by David Huggins.
+Answers © Anjali Dutt.
+Oasis Recording Info, 2011).
+Click here for part 2 of the interview: It’s Getting Better: The Sawmills Sessions.

 Reproduced below is a list of the contents of a unique set of 4 CDRs produced by the (now defunct) Whitfield Street recording studios.
 These unique discs contain multiple alternate versions of songs from Definitely Maybe sourced from the recording sessions at Monnow Valley and Sawmills recording studios, amongst others.
 Photos of the discs themselves can be found on the excellent Oasis Collectors website.
 My thanks to the Oasis collector BubbleDude for providing this information.